wacncontent/CustomizeTool/removeCommentOutput/articles/stream-analytics/stream-analytics-monitor-and-manage-jobs-use-powershell.md

 > [AZURE.NOTE] Stream Analytics jobs created programmatically do not have monitoring enabled by default.
-You can manually enable monitoring in the Azure Portal by navigating to the job’s Monitor page and clicking the Enable button or you can do this programmatically by following the steps located at [Azure Stream Analytics - Monitor Stream Analytics Jobs Programatically](stream-analytics-monitor-jobs.md)
+You can manually enable monitoring in the Azure Management Portal by navigating to the job's Monitor page and clicking the Enable button or you can do this programmatically by following the steps located at [Azure Stream Analytics - Monitor Stream Analytics Jobs Programatically](/documentation/articles/stream-analytics-monitor-jobs)

 ## Azure PowerShell cmdlets for Stream Analytics
 The following Azure PowerShell cmdlets can be used to monitor and manage Azure Stream Analytics jobs.